aerosoul/SharpConfig/README.md

 You can use SharpConfig to read, modify and save configuration files and streams, in either text or binary format.

-The library is fully compatible with .NET 2.0 and higher, and the Mono Framework.
+The library is fully compatible with .NET, .NET Core and the Mono Framework.

 > SharpConfig is also available at [NuGet](https://www.nuget.org/packages/sharpconfig/)!
 Just search for `sharpconfig`.